sparkflows/sparkflows-docs/docs/user-guide/connectors/salesforce-jdbc.rst

 Below are steps to configure cdata JDBC Driver in Fire Insights and Read and Write to Salesforce.

 - Copy the ``cdata.jdbc.salesforce.jar`` to ``fire-user-lib & fire-server-lib`` and restart the Fire server.
+- Login to Fire Insights application and Go inside project and workflow tab to create a example workflow with Read and Write to Salesforce using Read JDBC & Save Jdbc Processor